kaltura/kmc-ng/README.md

 $ yarn start
 ```

+> Note - if you need to [edit the application configuration](#config), change the environment.ts file only after running all of the commands above

 #### Option II (the red pill)- Develop kmc-ng complete solution (multiple repos)
 > In this option you will clone all the relevant repos to your machine and bind them together.
 Use this option to develop and create pull requests.